 - PHP support

-If you are not sure whether your server meets the above requirements, just contact the web host and ask them.
+If you are not sure whether your server meets the above requirements, just contact the hosting company and ask them.

 There are many reliable commercial hosting service companies that offer affordable hosting plans to suit all types of budgets, so there is no need to ever consider using a free hosting service.